Conjugated estrogens/medroxyprogesterone (By mouth)

 Conjugated Estrogens (KON-joo-gay-ted ES-troe-jenz), Medroxyprogesterone Acetate (me-drox-ee-proe-JES-ter-one AS-e-tate)

-Treats menopause symptoms (hot flashes, vaginal dryness).
+Treats hot flashes and vaginal dryness from menopause.
 Prevents osteoporosis after menopause.
 This medicine is a combination of 2 hormones.

 When This Medicine Should Not Be Used

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.